Category Archives: Reading Enrichment

 4. Read this article all about sleet.
 Record 3 new facts on your recording page.

 6. A pensee poem (pronounced pahn-say) is a 5-line, non-rhyming patterned poem that is both fun and easy to create!
-Go to this site and read the examples.
+Go to this site and read the instructions and the example.
 Use the poem generator to create your own poem.
-Add the finished poem to your recording page.
+Write the finished poem to your recording page or take a screenshot of the poem.
 Some kids like to write more than one.
 That is up to you.

 OPTIONAL: Add illustrations to your poem